 The Gaming Operation shall submit to the Tribal Gaming Agency and the State Gaming Agency a description of its system of internal procedures and administrative and accounting controls.
-Before new or modified controls are implemented they must be approved in accordance with Compact requirements related to approval and concurrence with Internal Controls.
+Before new or modified controls are implemented they must be

 5. ADOPTION OF RULES FOR CLASS III ACTIVITIES